 My third book, Land of the Dawn-Lit Mountains: a journey across Arunachal Pradesh – India’s forgotten frontier, tells of a similarly thrilling journey through India’s mountainous, little known north-eastern corner.
 In 2016 I spent almost three months crossing the state by foot and motorcycle, meeting shamans, hunters and lamas, attending bloody tribal gatherings and uncovering little known stories from the Second World War.

-When I’m not not travelling or writing, I do quite a bit of public speaking.
-I’ve spoken to a packed audience of 750 at the Royal Geographical Society’s Monday Night Lectures, given talks at schools, festivals and events all over the country and regularly write for a variety of magazines, amongst them Wanderlust, Ride, Overland Journal, Geographical and Lonely Planet Traveller.
-In between all of this I’m a freelance TV producer.
-My latest credit, Joanna Lumley’s India, will be broadcast on ITV in July 2017.
+When I’m not not travelling or writing, I do a lot of public speaking.
+I’ve spoken to a packed audience of 750 at the Royal Geographical Society’s Monday Night Lectures, given talks at schools, festivals and events all over the country and regularly write for a variety of newspapers and magazines, among them The Telegraph, The Guardian, Wanderlust, Geographical and more (see my media and journalism pages for more details).

 Enjoy wandering around my website and if you want to get in touch then drop me a line here.